WIBC (FM)

 WIBC (93.1 MHz) is a commercial FM radio station in Indianapolis, Indiana.
 It is owned by Urban One and broadcasts a news/talk format.
 The studios are located at 40 Monument Circle in downtown Indianapolis.
 The transmitter and antenna are located near South Post Road and Burk Road on the far east side of Indianapolis.
-The station airs mostly local conservative talk shows on weekdays, with several nationally syndicated programs, including Dana Loesch, Chad Benson, Coast to Coast AM with George Noory and on weekends Kim Komando.
+The station airs mostly local conservative talk shows on weekdays, with several nationally syndicated programs, including Dana Loesch, Tony Kinnett of The Daily Signal, Chad Benson, Coast to Coast AM with George Noory and on weekends Kim Komando.
 Weekends also feature shows on money, health, gardening, computers and guns.
 Some weekend hours are paid brokered programming.
 Some hours begin with world and national news from Fox News Radio.

 For nearly seven decades, WIBC broadcast on the AM radio frequency of 1070 kHz.
-On December 26, 2007, WIBC's call letters and talk programming moved to the FM dial at co-owned 93.1 MHz.
+On December 26, 2007, WIBC's call letters and talk programming moved to the FM dial at co-owned 93.1 MHz, which had always been WIBC's FM sister station and previously operated as WIBC-FM from 1960 to 1968.
 Also on that date, the 1070 kHz frequency took the call sign WFNI and began an all-sports format as "1070 The Fan".

 WIBC broadcasts in HD, using its HD2 signal for WFNI's local sports format, also heard on translators 93.5 W228CX and 107.5 W298BB.
 WIBC's HD3 signal carries a simulcast of WIBC's HD2 signal.